-Parsonage houses are inspected at intervals not exceeding five years.
+Parsonages and other clergy houses are inspected at intervals not exceeding five years.
 The inspection is made by an Architect or Surveyor appointed by the Diocese and is generally carried out in the autumn.

 Following the inspection, the Architect/Surveyor will produce a report giving answers to certain questions required by the Repair of Benefice Buildings Measure, including: